CankleKing/BIB700---Quantitative-Modelling/README.md

 # BIB700---Quantitative-Modelling
-A repository that is desgined to model the popualtions of a host-parasitoid-hyperparasitoid network in different randomised landscapes with varying degrees of dispersal between patches.
+A repository that is desgined to model the populations of a host-parasitoid-hyperparasitoid network in randomised landscapes with varying degrees of dispersal between patches.